ms-iot/content/en-US/Docs/AppDeployment.md

 # Deploying an App with Visual Studio

 Deploying and debugging your application is straightforward with Visual Studio.
-We'll use the **Remote Debugging** feature to deploy the app to your locally connected IoT Core device.
+We'll use the **Remote Debugging** feature to deploy the app to your locally connected Windows 10 IoT Core device.

 * [C# App Deployment](#csharp)
 * [C++ App Deployment](#cpp)